allynoire/takr/README.md

 ### Add task

-Takr will create a new task files for you with the `add` command.
+Takr will create new task files for you with the `add` command.

 ```shell
 takr add <TITLE> -r <RANK> -t <TAGS>...